getsentry/sentry-cocoa/docs/index.rst

 .. sourcecode:: ruby

     github "getsentry/sentry-cocoa" "###SENTRY_COCOA_TAG###"
-    github "kstenerud/KSCrash" "1.15.8"

-Run ``carthage update`` to build the framework and drag the built `Sentry.framework` and `KSCrash.framework` into your Xcode project.
+Run ``carthage update`` to download the framework and drag the built `Sentry.framework` into your Xcode project.

-KSCrash is still optional, you can run Sentry without it.
+*Please note that with Carthage we had to bundle KSCrash into the `Sentry.framework` to make everything work.*

-We also provide a prebuilt version for every release which you can download in the `releases section on github
+We also provide a prebuilt version for every release which can be downloaded at `releases on github
 <https://github.com/getsentry/sentry-cocoa/releases>`__.

 Configuration